 Healthcare in Mexico is of a high standard and affordable.
-In fact, the quality and lower cost of Mexican healthcare have resulted in many US citizens, especially those who don't have insurance, travelling to Mexico for cheaper treatment.
+In fact, the quality and lower cost of healthcare and health insurance in Mexico have resulted in many US citizens, especially those who don't have insurance, travelling to Mexico for cheaper treatment.

-Mexico has universal healthcare, meaning its citizens and residents are entitled to free healthcare coverage.
+Mexico's healthcare system operates on universal healthcare, meaning its citizens and residents are entitled to free coverage.
 There are different programmes depending on citizenship and employment status in the public sector.
-While public healthcare is affordable and relatively efficient, private hospitals are generally more consistent and offer specialised facilities and procedures.
+While public healthcare is affordable and relatively efficient, private hospitals in Mexico are generally more consistent and offer specialised facilities and procedures.

 Expats moving to Mexico should consider getting private health insurance, as the public hospitals are overcrowded and wait times can be long.
 Private hospitals and healthcare facilities offer a more personalised treatment and have shorter wait times.